Kisara-k/LLM-serving/README.md

   - vLLM

 - **Deployment Options:**
-  - Kaggle or Colab Notebook
+  - RunPod
-  - RunPod Notebook
+  - Kaggle or Colab Notebook for Development
   - Converting to Docker containers for RunPod serverless deployment
   - Using pre-built docker images